Alison has been helping inventors protect investments in their inventions for nearly 20 years.

 In addition to litigation, she has extensive expertise with patent licensing and negotiating technology agreements.
 She also advises litigation funding entities about financing investments in patent cases.

 Alison frequently works to monetize patents in the mobile phone industry, including standard essential patents (SEPs) relevant to the LTE, 4G, 5G, and other standards.
 Alison has monetized technologies relating to automobile sensors, radio telephony, wireless navigation, antenna signaling, inertial sensors, cybersecurity, semiconductors, photolithography, integrated circuits, imaging systems, wearables, and medical devices.

 Alison started her career as an analyst at Goldman Sachs after obtaining a B.S. (summa cum laude) in finance from the University of Illinois.
 Prior to joining Global IP Law Group, she served as a partner at Fitch Even Tabin & Flannery for six years and an attorney at Kirkland & Ellis in Chicago for five years.
 Alison began her legal career after law school at WilmerHale in Boston.

-Alison was selected to the Illinois Rising Stars for Intellectual Property Litigation list published by Super Lawyers (2013 - 2017), and selected as an Emerging Lawyer in Intellectual Property Law, Leading Lawyers Network (2015 and 2016).
-She is licensed to practice law in the Northern District of Illinois, Eastern District of Texas, Illinois, Massachusetts, and the U.S. Court of Appeals for the Federal Circuit.
+Alison has been repeatedly selected by Intellectual Asset Magazine as one of the IAM Strategy 300: The World's Leading IP Strategists.
+Alison was selected as a Super Lawyer for 2022 and 2021 and to the "Illinois Rising Stars" for Intellectual Property Litigation list published by Super Lawyers (2013 - 2017).
+She is licensed to practice law in the Northern District of Illinois, Eastern District of Texas, Western District of Texas, Illinois, Massachusetts, and the U.S. Court of Appeals for the Federal Circuit.